Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 # Pro tip:

-Did you know that my first activity is to write model merging functions?
+Did you know that my first activity is to write creative model merging functions?

 While the code is too much of a mess to be shared, I do expose and share my models.
 You can find them in this [gallery](https://github.com/Extraltodeus/shared_models_galleries)! 😁